rancher/dashboard/docusaurus/docs/extensions/rancher-2.9-support.md

 ## What happened

 Rancher 2.9.0 contains many improvements, unfortunately some make necessary changes that invalidate certain versions of Rancher Extensions working with certain versions of Rancher.
-To support these changes we have made some importance changes to Rancher Shell (our core JS package) which helps and protects version compatibility.
+To support these changes we have made some important changes to Rancher Shell (our core JS package) which helps and protects version compatibility.

 ## What changed in Shell